vezzolter/DSA/Algorithms/DivideAndConquer/DivideAndConquer.md

 - **Sorting** — divide-and-conquer strategies are used in sorting algorithms to optimize the process of arranging data in a specific order.
 They achieve this by efficiently partitioning the data into smaller subsets, sorting each subset independently, and merging them back together to achieve the final sorted result; e.g. Merge sort, Quicksort, Heap sort.
 - **Searching** — divide-and-conquer approach enhances searching algorithms by efficiently locating specific elements within a dataset.
 These algorithms partition the search space into smaller segments, recursively searching each segment, and converging on the target element or determining its absence, thereby facilitating efficient search operations; e.g. Binary search, maximum and minimum element search.
 - **Matrix Operations** — divide-and-conquer techniques are applied to matrix operations.
 These techniques break down the matrices into smaller sub-matrices, perform computations recursively, and combine the results, enabling efficient matrix manipulations; e.g. Strassen's algorithm, recursive algorithms for matrix exponentiation
 - **Computational Geometry** — divide-and-conquer algorithms are used in computational geometry to solve geometry problems.
-These algorithms partition the geometric space, solve sub-problems independently, and combine the results to achieve geometric solutions efficiently; e.g. Graham Scan, QuickHull, Voronoi diagrams.
+These algorithms partition the geometric space, solve subproblems independently, and combine the results to achieve geometric solutions efficiently; e.g. Graham Scan, QuickHull, Voronoi diagrams.
 - **Numerical Methods** — divide-and-conquer methods are used in numerical methods to solve mathematical problems using numerical approximations and algorithms.
-These methods break down the problem into smaller sub-problems, perform recursive computations, and combine the results to achieve efficient solutions; e.g. Simpson's Rule, Newton-Raphson method, Bisection method.
+These methods break down the problem into smaller subproblems, perform recursive computations, and combine the results to achieve efficient solutions; e.g. Simpson's Rule, Newton-Raphson method, Bisection method.

 ## Some Practical Problems